What Does Head of Household Mean? Here’s How It Will Impact Your Taxes

 A court-decreed annulment also qualifies you as unmarried for tax purposes.
 You’ll need to fill out some extra paperwork, though, so be sure to check with the IRS or a professional tax preparer to find out exactly what you need to do.

-2. You paid more than half the expenses for keeping up the home during the year.
 That means you must have paid more than half of all household bills, including rent or mortgage, groceries, utilities and insurance.

-3. You must have a dependent living in the home with you for at least half the year.
 Qualifying dependents include biological, step-, foster and adopted children, and your siblings.
 They must be under 19 if they are not a student, or under 24 if they are a full-time student.
 There is no age cap if the dependent child is permanently and totally disabled.

 You can also claim parents, stepparents, grandparents and certain individuals who are related to you by marriage as dependents.
 The key is they must have lived with you for at least half the year, and you must have paid more than half of their financial support.
 You can still claim your parents if they don’t live with you as long as you pay for more than half of their living expenses.

-Should I File My Taxes as Head of Household?
+Filing Taxes as Head of Household

 - Lower tax rate.
 Filing as head of household puts you in a different tax bracket than other filing statuses.
 That could mean you have less taxable income and lead to a lower tax bill or a larger tax refund.